viktor-ferenczi/se-dotnet-plugin-loader/README.md

-# Plugin Loader and Space Engineers Launcher running on .NET 8.0
+# Using Plugin Loader on .NET 8.0

-Plugin Loader and Space Engineers Launcher ported to .NET 8.0.
+Here you can find Plugin Loader and Space Engineers Launcher ported to .NET 8.0.

 ## Usage